TODAY’S READING FROM THE OLD TESTAMENT- EZEKIEL 39:1- 40:27

 The over-ruling hand of God is seen as the Lord takes action in bringing judgment upon Gog, the chief prince of Meshech and Tubal.
-Eighty-five percent of his army will be destroyed.
+85 percent of his army will be destroyed.
 The defeat will be so catastrophic that the bodies of the slain soldiers will become food for the birds of prey and wild animals.
-Verse 4-9 are similar to Revelation 19:17-18 and are obviously referencing the same event.
+Verses 4-9 are similar to Revelation 19:17-18 and are obviously referencing the same event.
 Revelation 19 is at least a partial fulfillment of Ezekiel 39:4.

 The battlefield is an open field near Mount Tabor, where the valley of Jezreel is located.
 This large valley, also known as the plain of Esdraelon and the valley of Megiddo, could serve as a suitable battlefield.
 This valley was identified by the apostle John as the battleground for Armageddon (Revelation 16:13-16).